Dining Plans FAQ

 Campus Dining has a team of Food Science and Nutrition students led by the registered dietitian that provides nutrition education and support to students and staff on-campus.
 They created a comprehensive program of information, resources, and support tools.
 Please visit the online Nutrition Resource Center for menus, ingredient lists, nutrition facts, food allergy support information, and much more.

 I have one or more food allergies and am starting Cal Poly in the fall.
-Is there something I should do prior to fall?
+Is there something I should do before fall?

 Do you have any helpful tools for students with dietary restrictions?